How to Get Docket Marketing Agent Approved: A CFO-Ready ROI Model + Spreadsheet

 Docket costs $2,000–$3,000 per month.

 This is not a 'cheaper chatbot' argument.
 Rather, this is a cost structure argument.
-The question for your CFO is not whether an AI sales agent is as good as a human SDR in every dimension.
+The question for your CFO is not whether an Docket Marketing Agent is as good as a human SDR in every dimension.
 It's whether the revenue contribution per dollar invested is structurally superior.
 It is.

 Every CFO-ready business case for a revenue investment has two tracks.